AABoyles/MicrobeTrace/DEVNOTES.md

 * https://clipboardjs.com/ 'nuff said

 In the interest of pushing compatibility back through to IE (ugh), I've integrated html5shiv and core-js.
 I may also need an SVG solution, like [svg4everybody](https://github.com/jonathantneal/svg4everybody), but I'm definitely getting ahead of myself.
 These compatibility issues won't be solved until I start testing, and I won't start testing until I have a working proof-of-concept with a reasonable degree of feature-completeness.

+## 2018-03-15

+Busy few weeks of Development.
+The architecture has been significantly revised.
+In particular, I've opted NOT to try to cram the whole app into a single page and script.
+Instead, each view contains its own HTML (which typically includes a visualization pane, a few widgets including a complete settings modal) and script which contains all the logic to get that particular view running.
+When a user requests a view (typically by clicking on an entry in the View dropdown of the nav menu), app.launchView pulls the view code using AJAX and inserts it into the DOM with GoldenLayout.
+This seems to work surprisingly well.
+I was worried about namespace issues (since I've never kept to a reliable naming scheme), but it's hasn't been a significant problem.

+As part of this, I've spun the file panel and 2D network into their own 'Views'.
+Also, I've written as much generic data-management code as possible into the scripts/common.js file, which populates the app global.
+This has started to gobble up some DOM stuff, but I'm trying to keep it to a minimum.

+I've successfully spun the hard computational work of file parsing and Distance Matrix computation into Web Workers.
+Liberating the DOM thread to show our ridiculous little DNA spinner.
+Eventually I'll get MST working the same way.

+Most of the Markup has been updated to look good on Bootstrap 4.
+There are elements here and there that still aren't styled properly, but it's more a bug hunt than free-for-all at this point.